ferrugemjs/library/README.md

 ###one-way data binding

-When you set the "value.bind" in a input component it will change the "name" attribute in controller when the user change its value.
+When you set the 'value="${value.bind}"' in a input component it will set "value" attribute in element after a controller refresh.

 ``` html
 <template>